Thomas de la Dale

-Sir Thomas de la Dale (c.1317–1373) was an English-born judge and landowner, who held the office of Lord Chief Justice of Ireland, and also served as Lord Deputy of Ireland.
+Sir Thomas de la Dale (c.1316–1373) was an English-born judge and landowner, who held the office of Lord Chief Justice of Ireland, and also served as Lord Deputy of Ireland.

 Biography

-He was born at Little Barford, Bedfordshire, son of Thomas de la Dale, who married the heiress of Barford, Isabel de Leyham, daughter of Matthew de Leyham, in 1316.
+He was born at Little Barford, Bedfordshire, son of Thomas de la Dale, who married the heiress of Barford, Isabel de Leyham, daughter of Matthew de Leyham, before 1316.
+This Thomas apparently died in 1317, when his widow was declared owner of Barford in her own right.
 In 1346 "Thomas, son of Isabel" (who was almost certainly our Sir Thomas) was listed as the owner of Barford; he also inherited lands at Everton cum Tetworth in the same county.
 In 1358 he was exempted from the usual feudal duties of a landowner.